 Password correct.
 Please wait...

-Disable chat with .custom-disable-chat
+Disable the chat with .custom-disable-chat

 WP Plugin Media Library Assistant